 Q: What additional accessories are required?

 Students will need ear buds or headphones.
-A backpack designed for transporting a device is recommended.
+A backpack designed for transporting a device and a case are recommended.

 Q: What support is there if my child encounters a problem?

 Students are encouraged to use the HELP feature in all applications, web-based video tutorials, the Technology Support website and their friends.
 A HELP DESK will be available for support and where questions can be answered and next step decisions made.

 Q: What happens if the device breaks or malfunctions?

 The incident must be reported immediately to the HELP DESK and the GCIT Service Agreement will be followed.

 Q: What are the district’s guidelines for acceptable use of technology?